Weekend of fear looms for Californians in face of wildfires

 Further northwest, about 500 homes scattered in and around Shasta-Trinity National Forest remained threatened by the Monument Fire and others by the McFarland Fire, both started by lightning storms last week, fire officials said.

-Dale Huber walked into the fire zone Friday to check on his brother’s home, which was reduced to rubble.

-“It used to be a bunch of cool stuff, and now it’s just trash,” Huber said.
-“You can’t fix it.
-We can tear it out and start over again or run away.
-I think he’s decided he wants to rebuild here.”

-Smoke from the fires blanketed central California and western Nevada, causing air quality to deteriorate to very unhealthy and, at times, hazardous levels.
-Air quality advisories extended through the San Joaquin Valley and as far west as the San Francisco Bay Area, where residents were urged to keep their windows and doors shut.
+Smoke from the fires blanketed Northern California and western Nevada, causing air quality to deteriorate to very unhealthy and, at times, hazardous levels.
+Air quality advisories extended through the San Joaquin Valley and as far as the San Francisco Bay Area, Denver, Salt Lake City and Las Vegas, where residents were urged to keep their windows and doors shut.
+Denver’s air quality ranked among the worst in the world Saturday afternoon.

 California's fire season is on track to surpass last year's season, which was the worst fire season in recent recorded state history.
 Since the start of the year, more than 6,000 blazes have destroyed more than 1,260 square miles (3,260 square kilometers) of land — more than triple the losses for the same period in 2020, according to state fire figures.

-California’s raging wildfires were among more than 100 large, active fires burning across 14 states, mostly in the West, where historic drought conditions have left lands parched and ripe for ignition.
+California’s raging wildfires were among 107 large, active fires burning across 14 states, mostly in the West, where historic drought conditions have left lands parched and ripe for ignition.

 Nguyen reported from Oakland, California.
 Associated Press writers Adam Beam in Sacramento, Terry Chea in Colfax, California, Christopher Weber and Stefanie Dazio in Los Angeles and Jocelyn Gecker in San Francisco contributed to this report.